bmanders716/bmanders716.github.io/cookbook.md

 minutes in the making.

-Steamed SoufflÈe.
+Steamed SoufflÈ•Æ

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
-               º pint of milk.
+               Ï†∞int of milk.
                4 eggs.
                2 dessertspoonfuls of castor sugar.

-_Method._--Well grease a soufflÈe-tin with butter.
+_Method._--Well grease a soufflÈ•≠tin with butter.

 Fold a half sheet of kitchen paper in three.